 Classification of Miso

-In this page, I’d like to introduce 4 methods to classify the Miso.
-That is to say, 1.classification based on Koji, 2.classification based on color, 3. classification based on taste, 4.classification based on regions.
+In this article, I’d like to introduce 4 methods to classify the Miso.

 Let’s learn about the basic classification of miso and understand the difference among them to taste them fully.